mjovanc/hugin-cli/README.md

 | CMake   | 3.18         | NO       |         |
 | OpenSSL | -            | NO       |         |

+To be able to build using Debian/Ubuntu

+`sudo apt-get install libssl-dev`

+To be able to build using Redhat/Centos/Fedora

+`sudo yum install openssl-devel`

 ## Commands

 ### Auth